mssystem1/hardhat3-monad/README.md

 # Sample Hardhat 3 Beta Project (`node:test` and `viem`)

-This project showcases a Hardhat 3 Beta project using the native Node.js test runner (`node:test`) and the `viem` library for Ethereum interactions.
+This project showcases a Hardhat 3 Beta project using the native Node.js test runner (`node:test`) and the `viem` library for Monad Mainnet/Testnet interactions.

 To learn more about the Hardhat 3 Beta, please visit the [Getting Started guide](https://hardhat.org/docs/getting-started#getting-started-with-hardhat-3).
 To share your feedback, join our [Hardhat 3 Beta](https://hardhat.org/hardhat3-beta-telegram-group) Telegram group or [open an issue](https://github.com/NomicFoundation/hardhat/issues/new) in our GitHub issue tracker.